Table of Contents

 An individual may be charged a $25 penalty if he/she doesn’t title a boat within 10 working days.
 To register and title a boat, individuals must pick up a Boat Registration Application form from a local NJMVC location.
 Along with that application, they must submit:

-- A completed Application for Certificate of Title for Vessel
+- A completed Universal Title Application

 - A properly assigned Manufacturer’s Certificate of Ownership (MCO) or proof of ownership from the seller, such as his/her registration along with a notarized bill of sale if the vehicle is coming from a state that does not title boats